 (e) Providing the technical leadership with specific reference to plan implementation and possible revision within the changing socio-economic circumstances.

 Role Of Central Government

 The Central Government should also continue to access funds from donors and agencies on behalf of the Municipal Assemblies.
-The DACF provided under Section 252 of the Constitution has so far constituted the most significant source of the development funding to the AANDA.
+The DACF provided under Section 252 of the Constitution has so far constituted the most significant source of the development funding.
 For sometime, the DACF has been channeled into provision of socio-economic and Technical infrastructure.
 Following the proposals to increase the DACF allocation to 7.5%, it is important that issues of human development and institutional strengthening are covered.